babel-utils/babel-plugin-tester/README.md

   //  optionB: false,
   //}

+  // Defaults to the plugin name
+  title: 'describe block title',

-  // Only useful if you use fixtures, fixture, or outputFixture in your tests.
+  // Only useful if you're using fixtures, fixture, or outputFixture options.
   // Defaults to the absolute path of the file the pluginTester function was
-  // called in, which is equivalent to the following line:
+  // invoked in, which is equivalent to the following line:
-  filename: __filename,
+  filepath: __filename,

-  // These are the defaults that will be `lodash.mergeWith`'d with the test
+  // These are the defaults that will be lodash.mergeWith'd with the provided
-  // objects
+  // babelOptions option
   babelOptions: {
     parserOpts: {},
     generatorOpts: {},